s3g/s3g-dsp/README.md

 Project documentation for `s3g-dsp` is available at
 <https://s3g.github.io/s3g-dsp/>.

-The current focus is predictable multichannel routing, compact automation, and clear multichannel control models.
+The project focuses on predictable multichannel routing, compact automation, and clear control models.
 Some plugins use topology; others use simpler relationship controls when that better fits the sound.

 The supported development target is macOS + REAPER.
 Other operating systems and DAWs are not support targets at this stage.